odisfm/clyph-x-actions/clip_halve/README.md

 _The following example assumes a default value of 8 bars._

-As the clip loop braces can't be changed on a still-recording clip, a callback will be registered when the recording is complete.
-If you trigger `USER_CLIP HALVE <` before bar 5 of the recording, the clip will be re-triggered* (while continuing to record), and immediately after launching, the clip will be halved<sup>2</sup>.
+As the clip loop braces can't be changed on a still-recording clip, a callback will be registered to execute when the recording is complete.
+If you trigger `USER_CLIP HALVE <` before bar 5 of the recording, the clip will be retriggered* (while continuing to record), and immediately after launching, the clip will be halved<sup>1</sup>.
+This behaviour doesn't apply to overdubbing MIDI clips, which are changed instantly.

 __*This will happen according to your set's global quantization value, meaning it only really works properly if that is set to 4 bars. (if you triggered the action between the start of bar 3 and end of bar 4, a GQ of 2 bars would work).__